wpilibsuite/frc-docs/source/docs/software/sensors/analog-inputs-software.rst

         // Read the values from the AccumulatorResult long count = result.count;
         long value = result.value;

+    .. code-tab:: c++

+        // The count and value variables to fill int_64t count;
+        int_64t value;

+        // Fill the count and value variables with the matched measurements analog.GetAccumulatorOutput(count, value);

 Using analog inputs in code
 ---------------------------